Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 Your company’s property, sales, and payroll taxes may be reduced if you hire remote workers.

-If you’re a remote worker, it’s important to know whether income tax is based on where you live or work.
+If you’re a remote worker, knowing whether income tax is based on where you live or work is important.

 • Security Costs.